telerik/xaml-docs/controls/radribbonview/how-to/howto-hide-title.md

 ---
 title: Hide The Title
 page_title: Hide The Title
-description: Check our "Hide The Title" documentation article for the RadRibbonView WPF control.
+description: Check our &quot;Hide The Title&quot; documentation article for the RadRibbonView WPF control.
 slug: radribbonview-howto-hide-title
 tags: hide,the,title
 published: True